 3. Bournemouth Beach – Bournemouth, Dorset

-Bournemouth is renowned for its seven miles of award winning golden beaches.
+Bournemouth is renowned for its seven miles of award-winning golden beaches.
 Nestled beneath the cliffs, the famous beach has a microclimate and some of the warmest waters in the UK.
 On a clear day, you can even see across to the Isle of White.

 Bournemouth has exceptional accessibility for wheelchair users.
-There are fully accessible cliff lifts and land trains providing access to all areas of the pier and beach, and these lifts and trains are also exempt from pier tolls for wheelchair users and one carer.
+There are fully accessible cliff lifts and land trains providing access to all areas of the pier and beach, and these lifts and trains are also exempt from pier tolls for wheelchair users and one caregiver.
 The land trains can be taken along the promenade which runs parallel with the beach.
 This is also flat and tarmac so provides easy access to the beach and to the pier.
-Distance from promenade to water approx. 75m.
-Disabled parking and toilets are readily available, along with sand wheelchairs from Bournemouth Beach Office (t. +44 (0)845 055 0968, e. email@example.com).
+Distance from the promenade to water approx. 75m.
+Disabled parking and toilets are readily available, along with sand wheelchairs from Bournemouth Beach Office (t. +44 (0)845 055 0968, e. firstname.lastname@example.org).

-The latest addition to this accessible beach is the UK’s first set of dedicated accessible beach huts for hire in peak season (May – September).
-The huts feature enough space for up to four wheelchair users, an adapted shower, patio area and disabled toilets.
+The latest addition to this accessible beach is the UK’s first set of dedicated accessible beach huts for hire in the peak season (May – September).
+The huts feature enough space for up to four wheelchair users, an adapted shower, a patio area and disabled toilets.